But that’s not what he finds when he looks outside.

 “The output from the cameras isn’t recorded on tape.
 Here’s how it works.
 The live feeds are in color and are compressed and written to a local hard drive array daily and backed up each night.
 The hard drives can hold about ten terabytes of data.
 That means we retain about six months of recordings.
 When space is needed, the oldest week’s records are overwritten automatically.

 “The recordings are encrypted, and we cannot manually erase any of them.
 On all school days, the cameras automatically turn on in continuous recording mode from the time the building opens at seven a.m. in the morning when the doors are unlocked.
-At six o’clock in the evening and they all day on school holidays and weekends they automatically switch to motion-sensing recording.
-That means they only record if movement is detected, then all cameras in that area are turned on, and they stay on for five minutes past the last detected motion in that area.
+At six o’clock in the evening and all day on school holidays and weekends they automatically switch to motion-sensing recording.
+That means they only record if movement is detected, then all cameras in that area are turned on, as well as interior building lights, and they stay on for five minutes past the last detected motion in that area.

 “That’s the school district’s policy.
 By the way, all of our cameras are working and always have been.
 We have a few spares we use to replace any cameras that stop working; those we send back to the vendor to be replaced after they’ve been repaired.
 The school district requires that.”